agasready/gunbound_plugin.dll/README.md

 # GunBound Private Server — Plugin.dll

 A DLL plugin for the GunBound client that acts as a bridge to a private server.
-It is injected into the game process at startup and automatically redirects the connection, patches memory, and runs anti-cheat.
+It loads automatically when the game starts (via PE import patching) and redirects the connection, patches memory, and runs anti-cheat.

 ---